lsc21/check-in/this-year/README.md

 -  On Prem servers and gcloud backups
 -  ACLs for logging buckets, which would live in dedicated compliance projects.

-## Automation
+## DevOps / Automation
 — shutdown servers when not needed
 — staging environment
+— training environment
+- Automated feature branch deployment
-— DB backups for longer periods in gcloud
-— Remove backup of on prem servers
+— ~~DB backups for longer periods in gcloud~~ - Done by Mike — Remove backup of on-prem servers
-— backups for data science servers
+— Backups for data science servers

 ## Centralization Documentation
 — log, loggly, connecting with amazon